phimage/SLF4Swift/README.md

 2. Add the framework to your project

 # Roadmap
-- Shortcut functions for default logger from shared factory
+- Replace `String` by `Printable` object? (then to "\(object)" in code)
-- Replace `String` by `Printable`?
+- Add some `LogFactoryType` implementations for well known logging frameworks
-- More `LogFactoryType` for logging framework
+- Allow to use another key type for logger?

 # Licence #
 ```